 Track the independent high-fliers

 Communicate to the team the importance of periodically documenting their activities within a qualifying project.
-This can come in the form of meeting notes, timesheets, emails etc. These activities often happen as a natural part of project delivery but in our experience, team members can sometimes contribute a huge amount to a project and perform extremely well while barely leaving a ‘paper trail’.
+This can come in the form of meeting notes, timesheets, emails etc. These activities often happen as a natural part of project delivery but in our experience, team members can sometimes contribute a huge amount to a project while barely leaving a ‘paper trail’.
 While it’s great to have experts that can work independently and verbal communication is often best, documenting things once in a while will go a long way towards filing an optimal R&D tax claim.

 The R&D ‘Champion’